antd-svelte/antd-svelte/README.md

 # antd-svelte
-An antd component library implemented by svelte
+An antd- component library implemented by svelte